 Modern Slavery & Human Trafficking Act

-Modern Slavery and Human Trafficking Act 2015 Annual Statement for 2023
+Modern Slavery and Human Trafficking Act 2015 Annual Statement for 2024

-This statement is made on behalf of Ashfords LLP (the "Firm") pursuant to section 54(1) of the Modern Slavery Act 2015 (the "Act") and constitutes our slavery and human trafficking statement for the financial year ending April 2023.
+This statement is made on behalf of Ashfords LLP (the "Firm") pursuant to section 54(1) of the Modern Slavery Act 2015 (the "Act") and constitutes our slavery and human trafficking statement for the financial year ending April 2024.

 The Firm is a limited liability partnership providing legal services to commercial and public sector clients as well as private individuals.
 We are registered in England and Wales (registered number OC342432).
 We are authorised and regulated by the Solicitors Regulation Authority (ID number 50761).
-The firm has circa 500+ people and a turnover exceeding the statutory required threshold of £36m for the financial year ending 30 April 2023.
+The firm has circa 500+ people and a turnover exceeding the statutory required threshold of £36m for the financial year ending 30 April 2024.
 We have four offices across England with our head office located in Exeter.
 In order to provide legal services, we work with a range of suppliers to support the business.

 We are committed to working to the highest professional standards and to complying with all laws and regulations relevant to our business.
 We are committed to preventing acts of modern slavery and human trafficking from occurring within the business and supply chain.
 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business by implementing and enforcing effective systems and controls.
-To ensure that all parts of our business and supply chain are slavery free, we have put in place a designated Modern Slavery and Human Trafficking Policy (Anti-Slavery Policy).
-Click here to see our Anti-Slavery Policy.
+To ensure that all parts of our business and supply chain are slavery free, we have put in place a designated Modern Slavery and Human Trafficking Policy (Modern Slavery: Policy).
+Click here to see our Modern Slavery: Policy.

-Our Risk & Compliance and HR teams work in conjunction with our members and employees to help ensure that our Anti-Slavery Policy is complied with and to manage any concerns or breaches.
+Our Risk & Compliance and HR teams work in conjunction with our members and employees to help ensure that our Modern Slavery Policy is complied with and to manage any concerns or breaches.
 The Firm also has a clear Whistleblowing Policy which enables any member of staff who has any concerns about any wrongdoing or breaches of law, to be able to raise them in confidence through a number of channels.

 Our supply chains